Tonmoy-KS/Shinigami-Chess-Engine/README.md

 9. **What about system requirements for extreme modes?**
   A: Use first five modes are Official modes that are Stable; the other modes are just experiments.

-10. **Can I customize the playing style (aggressive, positional)?**
-   A: Not currently. planned for future updates.

 ---

 ## License

 **License:** MIT
 **Credit:** Tonmoy-KS
-Do not claim as your own; fork, mod, and contribute instead!

 ---